 Hildegard’s 7 Natural Remedies for ConstipationThe colon is where water is reabsorbed from waste, so the longer the waste remains in the colon, the more water will be reabsorbed.
 Digestive slowing or reduced hydration can lead to chyme becoming excessively bulky and dry.
 Thinking in terms of Hildegard’s bodily juices, this imbalance is directly related to excessive dryness.
 Chyme settles in the colon when we suppress bowel movements, if we remain seated for extended periods with poor posture, or if we are dehydrated.
 Blockage may also be associated with symptoms, such as bloating, nausea, abdominal pain, or cramps due to illness or side-effects of medications – particularly opiate-based pain medications.
+While settled in the large intestine, the colon continues to extract more fluid from the Chyme, accelerating the process of “drying-out”, and as Hildegard states in her concluding remarks of this section in Causae et Curae, “therefore he suffers pain”.
+When it comes to natural constipation cures, Hildegard’s primary emphasis remains on diet.

 Causes and Symptoms of ConstipationIn Western countries, chronic constipation is one of our most common health conditions.
 There is a distinction between frequency of bowl movements and actual constipation.
 Bowel movements as infrequently as every 2 to 3 days may still be considered normal.
 The problem of constipation, however, arises when the stool is hardened and therefore causes discomfort during bowel movements or impairs the regularity of bowl movements.
 Hemorrhoids can also lead to constipation due to the additional discomfort and inflammation.

 Side Effects of DrugsConstipation often arises as a side effect of certain medications, which on its face, clearly conflicts with natural constipation cures.
+The following drugs may cause constipation:

 - Pain relievers (opiates)